cessen/ropey/design/design.md

 ## Tree Invariants

-The invariants of the tree that must hold true for the tree to operate correctly are:
+The following invariants must hold true for the tree to operate correctly:

 - The standard b-tree invariants:
     - All leaf nodes must be at the same depth.